Healthy schools of the future

 School building of the year: Gothenburg’s new sustainable landmark

 Lindholmens Tekniska Gymnasium in Gothenburg has won the Swedish School Building of the Year 2021 award.
-Interview with KUB Arkitekter.
+Read the interview with KUB arkitekter, the firm behind the distinctive building where Troldtekt acoustic panels play a significant role.

-New school of architecture encourages a sense of community
+New school of architecture encourages experimentation and a sense of community

 Sustainable extension inside and out